tferguson1028/tferguson1028/README.md

 ### <ins>Interests</ins>
 - 👀 **I’m interested in:** Game Development, Software Development, UI/UX Design, and pretty much anything else within both the development and design process.
 - 🌱 **I’m currently learning:** C#, WPF, SQL, SwiftUI, React, Firebase, Supabase, Godot, and some other tools to help along the way.
-- 🛠️ **I'm currently working on:** Work and maybe a side project somewhere.
+- 🛠️ **I'm currently working on:** Multiple personal and work projects (Someone stop me)
+    - Making a website.
+Original one was with react and Typescript.
+Am pivoting to Hugo
+    - Recreating my game prototype on a PC based game engine.
+[Here's the prototype](https://indreams.me/dream/mNUoKLZzQBW) (Only playable on the game Dreams)
+    - A tiny online multiplayer BR game (Not like Fortnite) using Godot and Nakama
+    - A simple local database engine

 ### <ins align="center">Skills</ins>
 <table align="center">